pluggdapps/pagd/README.rst

   package.
 - web-site templates can be designed using `tayra template`_.

   - experimental feature is available for mako and jinja2.
-If face problems with these templates, kindly let us know.
+If you face problems with these templates, kindly let me know.

 - reStructuredText directives,